dotterandpop/dubnation-css/README.md

 ## How to adjust the look of Mastodon without a new theme
 This repo contains an example of how to adjust the look of Mastodon to use a new color scheme, without introducing a theme.

 At this time there is only CSS for the dark theme.
 It seems likely that minor changes to Mastodon could affect the CSS.
 I had to poke around with browser developer tools to fix a few things.
+To minimize issues, always test changes using a development Mastodon instance.

 Feedback welcome!